-“I think we are not in Kansas anymore,” Dorothy said after she landed in Oz, and she remains right today.
+“I think we are not in Kansas anymore,” said Dorothy after landing in Oz, and she remains right today.

-The forces that were in place to shape business education and practices during the 20th century were completely transformed by the thunderstorm of connectivity and digitization.
-We were thrown into a new age and a new era, one powered by service, data, and the need to move fast and be agile.
+The forces shaping business education and practices during the 20th century were completely transformed by the thunderstorm of connectivity and digitization.
+We were thrown into a new age and a new era; one powered by service, data, and the need to move fast and be agile.

 The old marketing school of thought that taught us to launch products into the market and use brute force to make them appealing to consumers is outdated and inefficient.
-Sure, one can insist upon it, but will probably waste tons of money and resources on things that don’t translate into real value for customers.
+Sure, one can insist upon it, but tons of money and resources will be wasted on things that don’t translate into real value for customers.
 Organizations that continue to practice this approach today are exposed and bleeding.
 This red ocean is full of fast and furious little sharks, and they know that.

 The “make and sell” strategies of yesterday are crippled and unable to perform smoothly in this new data-driven service economy.
 Similarly, the accelerated scientific approach proposed by the Lean Startup movement alone is unable to provide enough variation of ideas and the human connection necessary for a business to stay relevant to the people it is meant to serve.

 Like I mentioned before, we live in a service economy, but sadly a collapsed one.
 Quoting Metallica, our three primary mass-service structures are broken, beaten, and scarred.

 Our educational system was designed to prepare workers to perform basic operations in factories.
 The standardization of school programs was not an accident, but an intentional plan meant to create an infinite pool of human resources ready to be extracted by industries.
 Schools were designed to function exactly like factories, with our children treated as its raw materials.